GIS-Halmstad/audioguide/README.md

 ### The tool configuration

 Apart from the line and point features themselves, Audioguide has a configuration file that must be provided.
-Similarly to the geodata features, the configuration can be provided in two ways: using an API or using a static JSON configuration file.
+Similarly to the spatial data, this configuration can be provided in two ways: using an API or using a static JSON configuration file.

 #### Option A: The Hajk API

 The Audioguide App is designed to work seamlessly with Hajk's API.
-If you have a recent version of the Hajk API running, you can configure the app to use your API instead of the built-in static configuration file.
+If you already have the Hajk API running, you can configure the app to use your API instead of the built-in static configuration file.
 This allows you to easily update the app's configuration and push it to clients without requiring them to update the app itself.

 #### Option B: Static JSON configuration